Do you own a business and are looking to grow?

-A second option is to buy a business for sale, so it complements the business you currently own and operate and put them both together to introduce complementary products and services of each company and move the combined business to the next level.
+A second option is to buy a business for sale that complements the one you currently own and operate, and combine them to introduce complementary products and services from each company, thereby moving the combined business to the next level.
 This concept is known as entrepreneurship through acquisitions or growth through acquisitions.

 If you have an interest in buying a business for sale that services the Environmental Industry, this may be the right opportunity for you.